 CommuniCore Hall is a flex space in EPCOT, and for Cool KIDS’ SUMMER it will again be transformed into “GoofyCore.”
 This is something of a dance-and-play party, with Goofy, a DJ, and a variety of games.

-It’s worth mentioning here—there’s a reason it’s “Cool” KIDS’ SUMMER.
+ICYMI—there’s a reason it’s “Cool” KIDS’ SUMMER.
 Summer in Florida is not usually cool.
 So, along with the water park option, the philosophy behind the Cool KIDS’ SUMMER activities is to give people indoor or shaded places to cool off.
-And there’s a new one coming this year…
+And there’s a new one this year, too…

 Jessie’s Roundup Debuts at Magic Kingdom